UniversalDependencies/docs/contributing_language_specific.md

 ## Language-Specific Features

 All feature values used in UD treebanks must be documented.
 If they are defined in the current version of the UD guidelines, they are already documented and no action is needed.
+If you decide to provide their language-specific documentation anyway, note that the global documentation will be ignored by the system, and if there are errors in your page, the given universal feature will be undocumented and unavailable in your language.
+Some other
-Some other features are not officially part of the UD guidelines (so technically they are in the language-specific domain), yet they have been used in multiple treebanks and their documentation is accessible globally.
+features are not officially part of the UD guidelines (so technically they are in the language-specific domain), yet they have been used in multiple treebanks and their documentation is accessible globally.
 No action is needed for them either (if you are unsure whether